Newport City Council

-Newport City Council (Cyngor Dinas Casnewydd) is the governing body for Newport, one of the principal areas of Wales.
+Newport City Council (Cyngor Dinas Casnewydd) is the local authority for Newport, one of the principal areas of Wales.
 Newport has had a council since at least the 14th century, which has been reformed and had its territory enlarged on numerous occasions.
 Since 1996 it has been a county borough council.
 In 2002 it changed its name from Newport County Borough Council to Newport City Council when Newport was awarded city status.
 It consists of 51 councillors, who represent the city's 20 wards.
 The council is based at Newport Civic Centre.
 It has been under Labour majority control since 2012.